The City on the Edge of Forever: Cast and crew response

 This episode has been held in high regard by those who have worked on Star Trek.
 Roddenberry ranked it as one of his 10 favorite episodes, and said it was his favorite alongside "The Menagerie" and the second pilot, "Where No Man Has Gone Before".
 In the final interview before he died, he said it was his favorite outright.
 Fontana said it was one of her two favorite episodes that she was not credited for, along with "The Trouble with Tribbles".

 Members of the main cast have also said it was among their favorites.
 Shatner has often chosen either this or "The Devil in the Dark" as the best episode, saying, "'City' is my favorite of the original Star Trek series because of the fact it is a beautiful love story, well told."
 Nimoy described it as one of his favorites, along with "The Devil in the Dark", "Amok Time", "Journey to Babel", "This Side of Paradise" and "The Naked Time".
 In his 1995 book, I Am Spock, Nimoy said that episodes such as "The City on the Edge of Forever" and "Amok Time" were "just as powerful and meaningful to today's audiences as they were to viewers back in the 1960s".
 Kelley said it was his favorite, adding, "I thought it was one of the most dramatic endings ever seen on a television show."
 Karl Urban, who plays McCoy in the 2009 Star Trek and the sequels, said that "The City on the Edge of Forever" was one of his favorite episodes along with "The Corbomite Maneuver", "Amok Time" and "Arena".

 Critical acclaim

 "The City on the Edge of Forever" has been frequently cited as the best episode of all the Star Trek series and movies.
 In a preview of the episode in the Albuquerque Journal, it was said to be a "surprise variation of the 'time tunnel' theme" and was described as "an absorbing tale, a bit hard to take at times, but imaginative nonetheless".
-After Star Trek IV: The Voyage Home was released in 1986, Luis Aguilar of The Washington Post said that "The City on the Edge of Forever" was superior to the film, calling it a "brilliant, beautifully executed story".
+After Star Trek IV: The Voyage Home, in which time travel was an integral part of the plot, was released in 1986, Luis Aguilar of The Washington Post said that "The City on the Edge of Forever" was superior to the film, calling it a "brilliant, beautifully executed story".